Screenpipe CLI

 Connection IDs: telegram, slack, discord, email, todoist, teams, google-calendar, openclaw

 Per-integration details: don't guess API shapes from this skill.
-Run connection list or connection get <id> — each entry includes a self-describing description with credential fields, endpoints, and example bodies.
-Only fetch the integration you need.
+Run connection list for self-describing local endpoints. connection get <id> returns only status and non-secret settings.

 Publishing pipes to the store